OmniNet subscriptions offer several options for "Remote Access" to the office/home through the OBR.

 Third Party VPNs - IPsec

-Connect to other Firewalls (Cisco, Sophos, Fortigate, etc) over IPsec, including Azure, AWS, or other IPSec capable devices.
+Connect to 3rd party Firewalls (Cisco, Sophos, Fortigate, etc) over IPsec, including Azure, AWS, or other IPSec capable devices.

 Standard or above subscription